amitshekhariitbhu/android-interview-questions/README.md

 * Tell all the Android application components.
 [Android Official](https://developer.android.com/guide/components/fundamentals.html#Components)

 * What is the structure of an Android Application?
+[Android Application Structure](https://www.tutorialride.com/android/structure-of-android-application.htm)

 * What is `Context`?
 How is it used?
 [MindOrks](https://blog.mindorks.com/understanding-context-in-android-application-330913e32514)